kubeshop/tracetest/docs/docs/concepts/ad-hoc-testing.md

 ### **Supply Variable Value at Runtime**

-A user wants a test or test suite they can run on a particular user, order id, etc. that is configurable at run time.
+A user wants a test or Test Suite they can run on a particular user, order id, etc. that is configurable at run time.
 This makes running an adhoc test in an environment, even production, very easy and convenient.
 In this case, the user references the variable, but doesn't add it to the environment.
-Each time they run the test or test suite, they will be prompted for the unspecified variables.
+Each time they run the test or Test Suite, they will be prompted for the unspecified variables.

 ### **Supply Variable Value from a Previous Test**

-A user wants to define 3 tests as part of a test suite.
+A user wants to define 3 tests as part of a Test Suite.
 The first test has an output variable and this output is used by the second test.
 They define the first test.
 They then define the second test and reference the variable value that is output from the first test.

 In Tracetest, undefined variables can be used in both the UI and CLI.